-Mr. Kahane reported that the Board will ask Dr. Carol Falender to attend the next Board meeting to discuss Telepsychology issues.
+Mr. Kahane reported that the Board will try to get Carol Falender for the next Board meeting to discuss Telepsychology issues.

 Mr. Kahane reported that the Board will be transitioning from Lotus Notes to Outlook, and Linda is taking the lead on this project which is known as the MADEO project.